jpfleblanc/libami/INSTALL.md

 4. Creating documentation:

 Libami is documented using doxygen and Sphinx.
+Documentation is set off by default and must be enabled:

+		$ mkdir build && cd build
+		$ cmake -DCMAKE_INSTALL_PREFIX=/path/to/install -DBUILD_DOC=ON ..
+		$ make
+		$ make install

-Documentation can be built using
+Documentation will then be built and installed in /path/to/install/share/doc .

-		$make DOCS
-		$make Sphinx

-The DOCS folder will then contain the output from doxygen, while the /docs/docs/sphinx directory will contain the sphinx html pages.
 Note that cmake>=3.18 is required.
 As well as sphinx, the sphinx_rtd_theme and breathe python modules.
-These can be ontained via
+These can be ontained via:

 		$pip3 install sphinx
 		$pip3 install sphinx_rtd_theme
 		$pip3 install breathe